Southern Athabaskan languages

 There are several well-known historical people whose first language was Southern Athabaskan.
 Geronimo (Goyaałé) who spoke Chiricahua was a famous raider and war leader.
 Manuelito spoke Navajo and is famous for his leadership during and after the Long Walk of the Navajo.

+After splitting off the bulk of Athabaskan (perhaps as early as the first millennium BC, compare Navajo language), the Apachean branch appears to have entered southwestern North America sometime between the 11th and 16th centuries, see Apache, Navajo and Navajo language § History.

 Family division

 The seven Southern Athabaskan languages can be divided into two groups according to the classification of Harry Hoijer: (I) Plains and (II) Southwestern.
 Plains Apache is the only member of the Plains Apache group.
 The Southwestern group can be further divided into two subgroups (A) Western and (B) Eastern.
 The Western subgroup consists of Western Apache, Navajo, Mescalero, and Chiricahua.
 The Eastern subgroup consists of Jicarilla and Lipan.